oercompbiomed/Seili-2025/Day3_PPI_networks/PPI_networks.md

 ### 2.1 Protein network retrieval

 Close the current session in Cytoscape from the menu **File → Close**.

-TODO: Take on of the files and open it.
-You can choose how many of the most significant regulators you want to include (e.g. all with a p-value below 0.05).
+Take on of the files from your previous analys and open it to view the table (e.g. in Excel).
+For the following analysis, choose how many of the most significant regulators you want to include (e.g. all with a p-value below 0.05).

 Go to the menu **File → Import → Network from Public Databases**.
 In the import dialog, choose **STRING: protein query** as the **Data Source** and paste the list of gene names of the regulators in the table (column `factor`) into the **Enter protein names or identifiers** field.
 Make sure that the option **maximum additional interactors** is set to **0** before pressing the **Import** button.